Updated 5th June 2025

 In deep shotgun sequencing, the DNA is first cut into tiny fragments.
 These are then sequenced or "read," and the "readings" are pieced together to form a completed puzzle of your microbiome.

-The aim is to have a complete list of all the microbes in your gut (including bacteria, archaea, fungi, and viruses), which microbial genes (“functions”) these microbes possess, and to know how many of each microbe or gene there are.
+The aim of the test is to create a complete list of all the microbes in your gut (including bacteria, archaea, fungi, and viruses), which microbial genes (“functions”) these microbes possess, and to know how many of each microbe or gene there are.

 Older-style 16S rRNA tests are useful in some cases, but they can’t tell you which individual species of bacteria are living in your gut, and they can’t see all of the individual genes and functions present in the microbiome.